was born in Athens, on 12 August 1937. She has studied music,

 (Wrong, Mr. Neuger!) was included in the 1992 IBBY Honor

 List.She has been nominated twice as the Greek candidate for the Hans Christian Andersen Author's Award 1994 and 2010.
-In 2014 she was nominated candidate for The Astrid Lindgren Memorial Award 2015 by a foreign nominator, and 2020, 2021,2022 by the Greek Section of IBBY #Greekibby .
+She has been nominated candidate for The Astrid Lindgren Memorial Award (ALMA) #astridlindgrenaward 2015, by a foreign nominator, and 2020, 2021,2022 by the Greek Section of IBBY #Greekibby .

 Loty Petrovits are featured in anthologies and text books,

 have been broadcast and serialized for the TV in Greece and